AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 >[!NOTE]
 >
 >The widgets shown in the [!UICONTROL License usage] dashboard cannot be customized.
-Please refer to the [license usage dashboard documentation](guides/license-usage.md) to learn more about this unique dashboard.
+To learn more about this unique dashboard, read the [license usage dashboard documentation](guides/license-usage.md).

 ## Access the widget library